 Any safeguarding concerns in a parish should be brought to the attention of your local Parish Safeguarding Officer(s) (PSO) in the first instance, who can seek further advice from Sharon Hassall, the Diocesan Safeguarding Adviser (DSA), as necessary.

 Safeguarding concerns in a school/university/prison/healthcare setting should be raised with the relevant organisation's Safeguarding team.
-If the concern involves one of our chaplains, please also contact Sharon Hassall direct.
+If the concern involves one of our clergy, please also contact Catherine Smith direct.